sergioescacs/chess-elo/README.md

     - The possibility to modify the k constant.
     - Optimized ELO algorithm.
     - Developer comments.

+Working on new features:
+    - Graphic interface
+    - Better optmizitaion for the ELO algorithm.

 # Q & A
 1. How can i contribute?